oliverfaase/github-portfolio/README.md

 - Policy planning
 - Urban design

-### Interactive storytelling
+### Interactive Storytelling

-The StoryMap includes an interactive project map and a featured studio example that guides visitors through:
+The StoryMap includes an interactive project map and a featured studio example covering:

 1. Site analysis and GIS
 2. Community outreach and engagement